 The project recently had its first meeting at the Bucharest Polytechnica University, the Coordinator of the project.
 HERC was represented by Dr. Rob Mark, HERC Honorary Research Fellow and Dr. Alan Gorman, School of Policy and Practice, DCU Institute of Education/ HERC Research Fellow.

 DCU will play host to the second partner meeting in Dublin in March 2019.

-Photo below: Partner organisations' representatives at the Kick-off meeting for ENGAGE STUDENTS Project in Bucharest, Romania
+Photo above: Partner organisations' representatives at the Kick-off meeting for ENGAGE STUDENTS Project in Bucharest, Romania

 INTALL (International and Comparative Studies for Students and Practitioners in Adult Education and Lifelong Learning) is coordinated by the Julius Maximilians University of Wurzburg, Germany, The project is 36-months in duration, commencing in September or October 2018 and supported under Erasmus+ Programme, Key Action 2 - Cooperation for Innovation and the Exchange of Good Practices (KA203 - Strategic Partnerships for higher education).
 This project will build a network between the two largest European adult education associations and eight European universities, for the first time bringing professionalization activities in adult education and lifelong learning from universities and practice systematically together – educating students together with practitioners in international and comparative studies in adult education and lifelong learning.Project website: https://www.hw.uni-wuerzburg.de/compall/startseite/

 INTALL is the successor of the ERASMUS + Strategic Partnership COMPALL of the European Commission.
 The ERASMUS + Strategic Partnership INTALL focuses on the linking of research and practice in comparative adult education, with the aim of professionalizing students and practitioners.